Social Networks

 • Core Discussion Networks: Marsden’s study using 1987 GSS data on “core discussion networks” (people with whom one discusses important matters) revealed these patterns.
 For instance, data from the GSS 1985 suggests variations in network size, with some people having many contacts and others being “isolated”.
 These networks also tend to be relatively homogeneous with respect to important social attributes like age, race, gender, and education.

 • Online Social Networks: Studies on online social networks, like Facebook, have also demonstrated Marsden’s rule.
-For example, analysis of Dutch, Turkish, and Moroccan Facebook users showed that the percentage of co-ethnic friends tends to decrease as the total number of friends increases but only for members of minority groups (Hofstra et al. 2017), reflecting that larger networks can be less segregated but depends on the group size distribution of alters.
+For example, analysis of Dutch, Turkish, and Moroccan Facebook users showed that the percentage of co-ethnic friends tends to decrease as the total number of friends increases, but only for members of minority groups (Hofstra et al. 2017), reflecting that larger networks can be less segregated but depend on the group size distribution of alters.
 This illustrates that regardless of preferences for “choice homophily,” larger networks may inherently lead to more diverse contacts because individuals, particularly members of minority groups, eventually “run out of ingroup alters”.

 References